Bel-Air, Brighton, N.Y.

 It's a dog owner's responsibility to pick up and properly dispose of dog poop (town ordinance 40-9C).
 Please don't leave it on your neighbor’s yard.
 There’s a $25 fine for the 1st instance, $50 for the 2nd and $75 for every one after that.
 Also, poop in plastic bags must be thrown in your trash bin.
 It can't go in a recycling container.
 Other dog codes include keeping your dog on a leash and howling/barking (town ordinance).
 Learn more about the town’s dog rules; visit the town website and search ‘dogs’.

-While we like to collect annual dues in the May/June time frame, you can join BANA anytime.
+While we like to collect annual donations in the May/June time frame, you can donate to BANA anytime.
 This money goes toward neighborhood events and the BANA directory.
 It's easy to join and pay using this webform.

 Post a Service, Find a Service on the BANA Bulletin Board